Standard Signs For AEDs

-The British Heart Foundation and the Resuscitation Council (UK) work relentlessly together to help save the lives of people who suffer an out-of-hospital cardiac arrest.
+The British Heart Foundation and the Resuscitation Council (UK) work relentlessly together to help save the lives of people who suffer an out-of-hospital cardiac arrest, one method is AEDs.

 Following an independent research project jointly commissioned by The British Heart Foundation and the Resuscitation Council (UK), the results revealed an opportunity to improve public understanding of AEDs by redesigning the current UK AED signs.

 In order to encourage the use of AEDs, the signs have been changed as follows:

 - The description has been changed to ‘Defibrillator – Heart Restarter’ – Respondents said they thought this term would most encourage them to use the device